The Education Pipeline: How Art Schools Reproduce the Hierarchy

 The following commitments govern the design of the MME education program.
 They are operational rather than aspirational: each one addresses a specific, documented failure of the existing system.

-- Art history and critical context integrated with studio practice.
-The MME education program teaches the history of mosaic — its Mesopotamian origins, its Byzantine apex, its Islamic and pre-Columbian parallel traditions, its Victorian revival, its relationship to the art/craft hierarchy documented in Designed to Fail — as a continuous thread through all studio instruction.
+• Art history and critical context integrated with studio practice.
+The MME education program teaches the history of mosaic — its Mesopotamian origins, its Byzantine apex, its Islamic and pre-Columbian parallel traditions, its Victorian revival, its relationship to the art/craft hierarchy documented in Designed to Fail: A History of Gender Inequality, Pay Disparity, and the Art/Craft Divide — as a continuous thread through all studio instruction.
 Students who understand where the medium has been understand what they are adding to.
 The critical vocabulary that The Language Problem — The Italian Critical Tradition will argue does not yet fully exist for mosaic is developed, in part, through the education program: students who can speak and write about their work in terms that engage the critical apparatus are participants in building that vocabulary.

-- Formal partnership with SAMA and the Iberian mosaic practitioner community.
+• Formal partnership with SAMA and the Iberian mosaic practitioner community.
 The Society of American Mosaic Artists’ Certified Mosaic Artist credential and the equivalent practitioner organizations in Portugal, Spain, and Ravenna represent the existing professional infrastructure of the field.
-The MME education program builds on that infrastructure rather than competing with it: developing formal recognition arrangements, providing continuing education for CMA-certified practitioners, contributing to the professional standards documentation, and advocating for the CMA credential’s recognition by the grant and exhibition systems that currently ignore it.
+The MME education program builds on that infrastructure rather than competing with it: developing formal recognition arrangements, developing, with SAMA, the professional standards documentation the field has never had an institution to issue — and advocating for its recognition by the grant and exhibition systems.

 5.3 The MME Education Program and the Credential Question